North Omaha, Nebraska: Religion

 With its long history of migration from other regions and immigration from other countries, North Omaha has developed a rich religious tapestry representing the range of faith in Nebraska today.
 The diversity includes its Mormon roots in Florence, as well as the historic locations of Jewish synagogues established by European immigrants in the Near North Side.
-Several African-American congregations are located in the area, including the historic St. John's African Methodist Episcopal Church and Salem Baptist Church.
-The Episcopal Church of the Resurrection on 30th Street by Miller Park is Nebraska's only fully integrated Episcopal parish.
+Several African-American congregations are located in the area, including the historic St. John's African Methodist Episcopal Church, St.Benedict the Moor Catholic Church, and Salem Baptist Church.

+Historic Christian denominations once or currently represented in the community include Methodists, Baptists, Roman Catholics, Presbyterians, Lutherans, Church of God in Christ, and Lutherans, as well as non-denominational congregations and others.
+There is also an Anglican church in North Omaha, as well as Mennonite, Church of Latter-Day Saints, Seventh-Day Adventists, and others.
+Historic former religious institutions located in North Omaha include a Catholic St. Clare's Monastery, the Omaha Presbyterian Theological Seminary, schools, hospitals and others.

+Today, the Episcopal Church of the Resurrection on 30th Street by Miller Park is an integrated Episcopal parish.
+Hope Lutheran Church is Nebraska's only African American Lutheran congregation.
 The Holy Family Catholic Church is the oldest surviving Catholic church in Omaha.
 St. Cecilia Cathedral, designed by Thomas Rogers Kimball, took more than fifty years to build.
-Evidence of the community's Jewish history can also been seen at the Pleasant Hill Cemetery or the Golden Hill Cemetery, while Christian burials have long been held at Forest Lawn Memorial Park and the historic poor cemetery called Potter's Field.
+Evidence of the community's Jewish history can also been seen at the Pleasant Hill Cemetery or the Golden Hill Cemetery, while Christian burials have long been held at Prospect Hill Cemetery, Forest Lawn Memorial Park and the historic poor cemetery called Potter's Field.